Resources

 Minimization

-One Bag, One World, originally a blog by Brad Isbell (who claimed to have been "inspired" by this site), but recently taken over by Frank Brown, offers up an assortment of "tips & techniques for light travelers".
-Its authors and I don't agree on everything, so you'll certainly find some diversity of opinion (though were this not the case, it would suggest that one of us is doing all the thinking); still, most OneBag.com fans will discover topics of interest there.
+One Bag, One World, which offers up assorted "tips & techniques for light travelers", was originally a blog by Brad Isbell (who claimed to have been "inspired" by this site), then taken over by Frank Brown, but seemingly abandoned since 2016.
+Its authors and I don't agree on everything, so you'll certainly find some diversity of opinion there; still, most OneBag.com fans will discover topics of interest.

 The information resource that most closely conforms to the philosophy espoused here is Lani Teshima's Travelite FAQ.
-Following a five-year (2003–2008) hiatus, Lani — who doesn't travel much anymore — reconstituted her site as a (now somewhat sporadic) blog, and plenty of useful information, opinion, and female perspective can be found there.
-Between Lani and me, you're pretty much covered in the "travelling light" department!
+Following a five-year (2003–2008) hiatus, Lani — who doesn't travel much anymore — reconstituted her site as a blog, though seems to have abandoned it again in 2013.
+Nonetheless, plenty of useful information and opinion, particularly from a female perspective, can still be found there.

-Although I continue to believe that both of these blogs include information that may well be of interest to OneBag.com readers, I am somewhat saddened to note that they have both devolved into largely product announcement streams, with too much ill-considered product promotion for my tastes.
-And it's obvious that much of this information is simply regurgitated marketing fodder, and has clearly not been verified by experienced travellers under real-world travel conditions.
+Although I continue to believe that the above two blogs include information that may be of interest to OneBag.com readers, I am saddened to note that both devolved into largely product announcement streams, with far too much ill-considered product promotion for my tastes (though some may find them of value for this reason alone).
+But it's obvious that much of this information is simply regurgitated marketing claims, unverified by experienced travellers under real-world travel conditions.

 Information

 Betty Winsett, a former professional photographer, offers a collection of informative travel photography ideas at Betty's Travel Kiosk.
-There's more as well, including a good collection of travel links, and even her own packing list suggestions.
+And although the site is apparently no longer being maintained, there's a good collection of travel links, and even her own packing list suggestions.

-John Gregory has written a complete (25 chapters, 120 illustrations) book on How to See the World on $25 a Day or Less and published it on the Internet.
+Back in 2000, John Gregory wrote a complete (25 chapters, 120 illustrations) book on How to See the World on USD$25 a Day or Less and published it on the Internet.
 An impressive feat; be sure to take a look.

 Marc Brosius maintains a personal travel site at Perpetual Travel, with a variety of information, notably his Round-the-World Travel Guide.
 Some details of the latter have become a bit dated, but it is still a very worthwhile read.

 And you think my site has a lot to read!
 Randy's Travel Tips are the product of Randy Johnson's considerable (five+ years) third world travel experience.
 There are four sections: Transportation, Shopping & Bargaining, Safety & Security, and What to Take.
 For inside information on riding a bus in Syria, or haggling in a Pakistani market, this is the place to go.
-Randy no longer seems to be maintaining it, but it's still a body of very helpful information.
+Alas, Randy has discontinued this most helpful site, but an archived (2013) version of it can still be accessed via the Internet Archive's Wayback Machine.

-The Lonely Planet folks host an outstanding bulletin board devoted to travel topics, called The Thorn Tree.
+Since 1996 (the same year that OneBag.com started!), the Lonely Planet folks have hosted an outstanding bulletin board devoted to travel topics, called The Thorn Tree.
 You'll find an interesting community of well over 100,000 users there, and perhaps answers to your more obscure questions.
 This is one of the most useful travel sites on the Internet; just bear in mind that not all of the posters are necessarily as experienced as they try to appear!

 Backpackers ("independent budget travellers", per the site's definition) will want to take a look at Giles Smith's ambitious TravelIndependent.info.
 He offers — in addition to his own thoughts about travelling light — lots of useful destination-specific opinions and advice.
 A very worthwhile visit for the round-the-world adventurer.